npfoss/gravity-minimal/README.md

 # gravity-minimal

-Minimal client for interacting with the Gravity social network from the browser.
-Mostly for testing purposes.
+Minimal example app for interacting with the Gravity social network.
+Runs a full-fledged node in the network, all inside your browser.

+Exists primarily for testing purposes and as a working example of how to use the [Gravity protocol](https://github.com/npfoss/gravity-protocol).

 Source code is in `src/app.js`, `public/index.html`, and `public/app.css`.

-*NOTE*: for now, requires [`gravity-protocol`](https://github.com/npfoss/gravity-protocol/) in sibling directory because that isn't a stable npm package yet.

 # install